Divorce – choosing the right process for you

 The arbitrator will deal with the case from start to finish.
 If the case cannot be settled, the Arbitrator will make a final decision that will be final and binding on both parties.

-People choose arbitration because it a quicker process than formal court proceedings, it is confidential and can be more flexible.
+People choose arbitration because it is a quicker process than formal court proceedings, it is confidential and can be more flexible.
 You can choose when the hearing takes place, agree on the arbitrator appointed and your case can be heard a lot quicker than current court proceedings.

 For further information on the arbitration process, please see the Institute of family law Arbitrators: